 From another UW Two-Year or Four-Year Campus

-- Go to Search@UW, which contains the library records of all UW System Libraries.
+Go to Library Search, which contains the library records of all UW System Libraries.

 - If you find an item you would like and it is located on another campus, click on the title to bring up the item record, then simply click "Get It" and click "Sign-in for more options."

 - Choose "UW Colleges students/staff login here" and log in using your PRISM username and password.

 - Click on "Local Request" to request from another two-year campus, or "UW Request" to request from a four-year campus.

 - It's very important to select UW-Barron County as the pick up location.

 - Click "Submit Request."
 You will be sent an email confirming your request and the item should arrive in 3-5 days.